Sonotsugipaa/volcanpp/src/main/assets/assets.doc.md

   is unspecified.
 - `minDiffuse`: the minimum strength for diffuse lighting;
 - `maxDiffuse`: the maximum strength for diffuse lighting;
-- `minSpecular`: the minimum strength for specular lighting;
+- `expSpecular`: the exponent applied to specular lighting;
 - `maxSpecular`: the maximum strength for specular lighting;
 - `mergeVertices`: whether the model normals should be merged together.